stride3d/stride-docs/en/manual/files-and-folders/external-packages/publish-a-nuget-package.md

 > [!NOTE]
 > If your package **doesn't have a `.sdpkg` file** and it **only includes code**, you can skip this step.

 The `.sdpkg` file's name **has to exactly match the package id and the `.csproj` file's name**.
-If it's incorrect, the engine won't load it and in turns, it will prevent it's assets from loading.
+If it's incorrect, the engine won't load it and in turn, it will prevent it's assets from loading.

 ### Including assets and resources

 > [!NOTE]
 > If your package **doesn't have a `.sdpkg` file** and it **only includes code**, you can skip this step.

-Without proper setup, Nuget packages will ignore any non-code content.
+Without proper setup, the packing process will ignore any non-code content.

 To make Nuget include stride files in the package, you'll have to modify the `.csproj` file of the package and include these lines: